gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 The OSI model was developed by the International Organization for Standardization (ISO) as a way to standardize networking protocols and ensure interoperability between different systems and technologies.

-The OSI model does not actually line up cleanly, easily, or accurately with the way that our modern networks are going to operate.
-Because modern networks primarily operate based on the TCP/IP model rather than the OSI model.
+The OSI model is more theoretical and comprehensive, whereas the TCP/IP model is practical, focused on real-world implementation, and serves as the basis for the Internet.

-However one of the benefits of using this reference model is that it can be used equivalently across lots of different technologies and devices and manufactures.
+However one of the benefits of using this OSI model is that it can be used equivalently across lots of different technologies and devices and manufactures.

 `Please Do Not Throw Sausage Pizza Away`